Oxi Day In Greece: What We Celebrate And Why

 The children stand in rows from tallest to shortest, and begin their march.
 The first to march are the students with the best score in the school.
 The student with the highest academic achievements holds the Greek flag, which is a great honour for a student.
 Except for the students, older people participate in the parade from various cultural centers.
 They do not wear the same uniform as the students, but they wear traditional Greek costumes from their region.

-The Military March In Thessaloniki
+The Military March in Thessaloniki

 The climax of the Oxi day celebrations is the military march in Thessaloniki.
 Apart from the student parades that are held across the city, the main parade in Thessaloniki, has no students.
 Here, all the military forces of the country march in front of the local authorities.
 Important people from the political and religious scenes of the country are present, including the President of Greece.